Curious who the person behind the books is? Here’s the short story:

 Wow, I’m surprised you’re still reading this and want me to continue this story.
 In 2013, my role was made redundant, which basically means I was out of a job.
 This was a very good thing.
 By this time, I was tired of the rat race and we wanted to do more traveling.
 This was our opportunity.

 We spent a season living aboard our boat in New Zealand and exploring that gorgeous country from the water.
-Then we moved back home and spent some time with family before buying a 13-foot camper.
+Then we moved back home and spent some time with family before buying a 13-foot Scamp travel trailer.
 We traveled around the States enjoying the incredible scenery and quirky small towns along the way.

-Eventually, we ended up in Florida where we bought our current sailboat, a Moody 346.
-Since then, we’ve spent our time alternating between cruising in the Bahamas and working on boat projects.
-Oh, yeah, and I’ve written a few books too.
+Eventually, we ended up in Florida where we bought our current sailboat, a Moody 346 named Tickety Boo in 2015.
+We alternated between cruising in the Bahamas and working on boat projects.
+We’re currently in the process of selling Tickety Boo, moving back into our camper, and hitting the road again.

 Well, that’s enough about me.
 I can hear you yawning.
 If you have any questions or want to know anything else, please don’t hesitate to drop me a line at email@example.com.